The Johnson

 steel, I found it had killed all the prickly pear that it had run over instead of scooping up.
 With a

-little development, this basic design became the “Kactus Kicker”, which I patented (US patent number 6,722,446) in
+little development, this basic design became the “Kill Your Cactus System”, which I patented (US patent number 6,722,446) in

 2004 -- GW.